FAWN: A MultiEncoder Fusion-Attention Wave Network for Integrated Sensing and Communication Indoor Scene Inference: Conclusion and Future Line directions

 \section{Conclusion and Future Line directions}

-This work has illustrated the potential of using multi-technology wireless sensing, specifically combining Wi-Fi and 5G signals, to infer detailed environmental information in realistic indoor scenarios.
-The presented multi-encoder, transformer-based architecture of FAWN has effectively fused heterogeneous data sources in a unified framework.
-This demonstrates the capacity of such mechanisms to successfully join information generated by different technologies.
-Additionally, the use of attention mechanisms has proven effective in handling the diverse characteristics of the sensing modalities, highlighting the flexibility and adaptability of our proposed model.
+This work has illustrated the potential of using multi-technology wireless sensing, specifically combining Wi-Fi and \gls{5g} signals, to infer detailed environmental information in realistic indoor scenarios.
+The presented multi-encoder architecture of \textit{FAWN} has effectively fused heterogeneous data sources in a unified framework for a common localization task.

-Beyond its technical achievements, this study reinforces the broader value of integrating sensing capabilities into existing communication networks.
-The reuse of ambient wireless signals for sensing purposes implies scalable and cost-efficient solutions with minimal deployment overhead.

-Looking ahead, several directions offer exciting potential for future work.
-One important line involves deploying task-specific decoders tailored to different use cases, such as activity recognition, safety monitoring, or semantic mapping.
+Several direction lines involve deploying task-specific decoders tailored to different use cases, such as activity recognition, safety monitoring, or semantic mapping.
 This modularity could further enhance the versatility of the system across diverse application domains.
 Additionally, we aim to explore the integration of a generative decoder, inspired by current large language models, to enable richer and more flexible outputs.
-Finally, expanding the framework to include other sensing modalities and incorporating temporal modeling techniques would strengthen the system’s capability to operate reliably in dynamic and evolving real-world environments.
+Finally, expanding the framework to include temporal modeling techniques would strengthen the system’s capability to operate reliably in dynamic and evolving real-world environments.